raisely/parkes-api-test/README.md

   () => {
     context('WHEN not authorised', () => {
       // NOTE nested calls to describeApi do not require getServer to
-      // be passed in again
+      // be passed in again and use the path prefix from above

       // assert GET /people returns 403 error describeApi([ { status: 403 } ]);
     });